 PS – Notice how I don’t really know what to call these icey-yoghurt-things-in-a-tube.
 Freeze pops?
 Ice pops?
 Ice lollies?
 Ice Lolly containers?
+DIY Ice lolly moulds?
+In New Zealand these would be Ice Block Moulds.
 Neither google nor Twitter came to the fore here – someone helpfully suggested “Lolly pop without a stick”.
 Gah.
-What do you reckon?
+It is so confusing.

 I think I am going to settle on popsicles.
 It is a bit old skool, but a classic.
 Have fun making your DIY popsicles mold! x